vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 The following ones provide code examples on how to run the full **GET_HOMOLOGUES** + **GET_PHYLOMARKERS** pipelines using the test sequences.

 ## How to share data between the host (your) machine and the **GET_HOMOLOGUES + GET_PHYLOMARKERS Docker container**
-1. Decide a suitable place on your file system to put the projects and associated sequence data that you will analyze with the **GET_HOMOLOGUES + GET_PHYLOMARKERS** software suites, and create a top directory to hold your projects in subdirectories
+1. Decide a suitable location on your file system to put the projects and associated sequence data that you will analyze with the **GET_HOMOLOGUES + GET_PHYLOMARKERS** software suites, and create a top directory to hold your projects in subdirectories

 ```
 # for example at your home directory